samwhitton-cybersec/My-Cyber-Secruity-Portfolio/Scripts/README.md

-## My Scripts
+## Scripts
-Here are scripts I have written to enable automation of any repetitive cyber tasks.
+Scripts that I have written to enable the automation of cyber related tasks.